Skip to Content

 Temple Cave

-The first cave you encounter is known as Temple Cave, a massive cathedral looking open area with a ceiling that's over 100 meters in height.
+The first cave you encounter is Temple Cave, a massive cathedral-looking open area with a ceiling over 100 meters in height.

-The main path leads straight through this cave, passing a number of shrines on either side, and finally reaching the next shorter flight of steps.
+The main path leads straight through this cave, passing several shrines on either side and reaching the next shorter flight of steps.

 Batu Caves